cataclysmbnteam/Cataclysm-BN/doc/LUA_SUPPORT.md

 See `Standard Libraries` section in Lua manual for details.

+TODO: restrict some of these or outright get rid of them.

 Some of the functions here are overloaded by BN, see [Cata Bindings](#cata-bindings) for details.

+### Global state
+Most of necessary data and game runtime state is available through global `game` table.
+It has the following members:

+game.current_mod            Id of mod that's being loaded (available only when script is executed) game.active_mods            List of active world mods, in load order game.mod_runtime.<mod_id>   Runtime data for mods (each mod gets its own table named after its id) game.mod_storage.<mod_id>   Per-mod storage that gets automatically saved/loaded on game save/load. game.cata_internal          For internal game purposes, please don't use this

 ### Game Bindings
+TODO: automatic documentation

 The game exposes various global functions and classes to Lua.

 #### Global functions